We are blessed that we have a thriving community of seals in Cornwall.

 Are seals dangerous?

-Here in Cornwall, male seals, in particular, grow to very large sizes.
-Like all animals, seals can be territorial, will defend themselves if they feel threatened and female seals will be protective of their pups.
-It is advised never to approach a seal, try to touch one, or swim with them as they may be unsure of your intentions and get defensive.
+Here in Cornwall, grey seals (males in particular) grow to very large sizes.
+Like all animals, seals will defend themselves if they feel threatened and female seals will be protective of their pups.
+It is advised never to approach a seal, try to touch one, or swim up to them in the water as they may be unsure of your intentions and get defensive.
 As long as seals are treated with respect and given the space they need, they are beautiful animals to observe.
 Rest assured when you’re on board a Padstow Sealife Safari trip, we keep a respectful distance and monitor the seals’ body language to ensure they are happy and calm in our presence.

 Are seals related to dogs?

 There are no close connections between seals and dogs which is surprising especially as the grey seal is known for its Labrador shaped head.
 Seals, dogs and also bears are all part of the Caniformes group of animals, which means dog-like, and both seals and dogs are mammals but that’s as close as they come.